jor-/measurements/README.rst

 MEASUREMENTS
 ============

-This is a collection of Python modules containing functions to handel measurements.
+This is a collection of Python functions to handle, statistically analyze and plot measurement data.
+In particular, it is designed to deal with data from the World Ocean Database.

 Release info